aboutraza024/home-price-predictor-app/README.md

-##cHome Price Predictor App running on Browser and Physical device
+### Home Price Predictor App running on Browser and Physical device

 ## 📦How to connect Flutter frontend with FastAPI backend and run in a physical device